Brief Report

 Curved arcs indicate Rule 10b5-1 trading plans connecting plan adoption dates to execution dates, based on SEC Form 4 filings 2024-2025.
 Stock price data from Yahoo Finance.
 Analysis and visualization by RxDataLab.

-The chart above shows Wave’s stock price timeline with overlays for SEC 8-K filings and insider trading activity.
-The 10b5-1 plans are represented as arcs connecting the plan adoption date to the execution date.
+The chart above shows Wave’s stock price over time, with overlays for SEC 8-K filings and insider trading activity.
+Each arc represents a 10b5-1 plan, connecting its adoption date to its execution date.
 Data spans from 2024 through December 2025.

 What Was Publicly Known